hyprwm/contrib/shellevents/README.md

 ## Description

-`shellevents` reads Hyprland events from stdin as documented in [hyprland Wiki](http://wiki.hyprland.org/IPC/#tmphyprhissocket2sock).
-Please read [Events list](https://wiki.hyprland.org/IPC/#events-list) to see what each event means and see `shellevents_default.sh` for the supported function names.
+`shellevents` reads Hyprland events from stdin as documented in the [Hyprland Wiki](http://wiki.hyprland.org/IPC/#tmphyprhissocket2sock).
+Please read [Events list](https://wiki.hyprland.org/IPC/#events-list) to understand what each event means.
+Also, see `shellevents_default.sh` for the supported function names.

 ## Prerequisites